Course - Seminar on Contemporary Political Events - POL2028

 Course content

 This course provides a basic introduction to some contemporary political event and does so in a way that is designed to improve writing skills.
-Its content will vary by semester, depending upon current events and the available instructor.
-Possible subjects include recent and nearby conflicts; recent legislation in Norway or elsewhere; rising social problems, etc. The objective of this seminar is to get students to think critically about the nature of politics and political relationships, and to study current events through the lens of contemporary political science.
-The course is designed as a seminar, so a limit of 20 people will be set.
+Its content will vary by semester, depending on the interests of the instructor and the students.
+Possible subjects include recent and nearby conflicts; recent legislation/policy; rising social problems, etc. The objective of this seminar is to get students to think critically about current political events and issues.
+The course is designed as a seminar, so a limit of 25 people will be set.

 Learning outcome